bihor/fp_masterquiz/Documentation/Index.rst

 		en,de

 	:Description:
-		An extension that offers Quiz, Polls and Tests.
+		A modern extension that offers Quiz, Polls and Tests.
+7 question-modes supported.
 		It is the official successor extension of myquizpoll.
 It is not backward compatible!
 Many features.

 	:Keywords:
 		quiz,test,poll,myquizpoll,myquizandpoll